jesseatforlinx/new/platform/nxp/imx8mp/OK-MX8MPQ-SMARC_Hardware_Manual.md

-# 06_Power Consumption of the Whole Development Board
+## 6. Power Consumption of the Whole Development Board

 | Status:| Configuration|
 |----------|----------|----------